 The following example prices were updated March 2020 and are adjusted to include VAT.

 Super Sculpey is one of the most economical polymer clays .. though polymer clays are on the whole not cheap compared to other clays.
-Prices for Super Sculpey have increased a lot recently .. perhaps a result of Brexit, perhaps not.
+Prices for Super Sculpey have increased a lot in recent years.
 The average price one should expect to pay for a 1lb (US) 454g box in the UK spans £12-£17.
 At Tiranti’s in London, which generally has very reasonable prices, a box currently costs £12.71 for pink and £13.87 for grey.
 From most other suppliers (including online) the price is much higher i.e. £17.50 at 4D modelshop, though at this time of writing the online supplier http://www.craftyarts.co.uk is offering grey for £11.92 and pink for £13.24.

 Further info sources

 www.glassattic.com This is an unbelievably vast collection of links to polymer clay information painstakingly put together by a real enthusiast!